Our Lady of Egypt Church

 Our Lady of Egypt is a Roman Catholic church in Kalina, Mumbai under the Archdiocese of Bombay.
 The church was founded in 1606 and celebrated its 400th anniversary in mid-2006.
-Father John Lopes is the parish priest as of 2024.
+It is one of the older surviving churches in Mumbai and has served the Catholic communities of Kalina and Vakola.
+Father John Lopes is the parish priest as of 2026.